ibm-cloud-docs/RegistryImages/ibmcloud-secure-perimeter-network/index.md

   ```
   {: codeblock}

-  See the [config.json reference table](#reference_config_json) for details on how to populate _config.json_.
-This file can also be used in the [set-up of **ibmcloud-secure-perimeter-network** as a Kubernetes pod](#setup) process.
+  See the [config.json reference table](#reference_config_json) for details about how to populate _config.json_.
+This file can also be used in the [set-up of `ibmcloud-secure-perimeter-network` as a Kubernetes pod](#setup) process.

-2. Run **ibmcloud-secure-perimeter-network** as a Docker container to begin initial set-up.
+2. Run `ibmcloud-secure-perimeter-network` as a Docker container to begin initial set-up.

   ```
   docker run registry.bluemix.net/ibm/ibmcloud-secure-perimeter-network:1.0.0 python config-secure-perimeter.py -v /path/to/current/dir:/opt/secure-perimeter
   ```
   {: pre}

-  This will create a file _state.json_ in your working directory.
-This file is used in the [set-up of **ibmcloud-secure-perimeter-network** as a Kubernetes pod](#setup).
+  This action creates a file _state.json_ in your working directory.
+This file is used in the [set-up of `ibmcloud-secure-perimeter-network` as a Kubernetes pod](#setup).

 ## Set-up as a Kubernetes pod within your Secure Perimeter
 {: #setup}

-In order for **ibmcloud-secure-perimeter-network** image to manage subnets on your Secure Perimeter, you can run it as a long-lived process using a Kubernetes pod.
-The **ibmcloud-secure-perimeter-network** has several configuration files and folders that need to be copied to the pod to configure it for the Vyatta:
+In order for `ibmcloud-secure-perimeter-network` image to manage subnets on your Secure Perimeter, you can run it as a long-lived process using a Kubernetes pod.
+The `ibmcloud-secure-perimeter-network` has several configuration files and folders that must be copied to the pod to configure it for the Vyatta:

 1. Create a file that is named _pvc.yaml_.
 This configuration file creates a persistent volume claim (pvc) that you can mount to your pod as a volume.